 Originally from Massachusetts, Chris earned a mechanical engineering degree at Worcester Polytechnic Institute.
 When not solving problems for Vermont manufacturers, Chris can be found mountain biking, skiing, or exploring the outdoors.

 Karl retired full time from VMEC in June 2020 but works with us on an as-needed basis.

 As the holder of seven U.S. Patents, Karl Swanke has a deep personal commitment to lifelong learning and the synergy sharing of innovative new ideas.
 Starting with experiments while obtaining his Physics Degree from Boston College, and throughout his more than twenty years in manufacturing, he strives to find out how things work with an eye towards developing better, more efficient ways to accomplish the process.
 In 2000, Karl earned a Masters Certificate in Project Management from The George Washington University.

-Drawing from his extensive background in team sports where he played Division I football at Boston College and later as a professional football player with the Green Bay Packers, Karl enjoys using this expertise in teamwork dynamics to mentor others to greater successes.
+From his extensive background in team sports where he played Division I football at Boston College and later as a professional football player with the Green Bay Packers, Karl enjoys using this expertise in teamwork dynamics to mentor others to greater successes.
 In one example, he set a goal for his team of interns to create an industry-unique product that would not only cut error rate by over 50% but would also shorten turnaround time from 5 days to ½ hour.
 The successful process resulted in the award of a U.S. Patent for Karl and his interns.

 The VMEC Board is an elected advisory board of up to 15 elected members, with the majority of its members required to be proactive Vermont manufacturers represented by senior leaders and/or owners of the companies.
 Board members serve without compensation for a minimum of 2 years.
 Elected annually, the VMEC Board Chairperson is required to be an active manufacturer.